Affinio/slate/source/index.md

 }
 ```

-This endpoint update the name a given tribe to which you have access.
+This endpoint update the name of a given tribe to which you have access.

 ### HTTP Request